Storm Colloms

 LIGO Magazine is a biannual publication by the LIGO Scientific Collaboration which details the latest research,

 news and fun events across the community.
-Since Issue 22 I have been an illustartor on the magazine editorial commitee.
+Since Issue 22 I have been an editor and illustrator on the magazine editorial commitee.

 You can find recent magazine issues here.